About

 Impact

-Economic empowerment through increased revenue and access to market opportunities for small to mid-sized producers, including ones who otherwise face barriers to direct marketing due to language, marketing skills, internet connection, etc.
+Increased revenue and access to market opportunities for small-scale, sustainable producers, including ones who otherwise face barriers to direct marketing due to time, language, marketing skills, etc.

 ECOLOGICAL SUSTAINABILITY